CALHN Nursing Education Courses

 Pre-application Requirements

-• Support from your manager to fulfil the role as a CALHN ALS Instructor for your clinical area
+- Support from your manager to fulfil the role as a CALHN ALS Instructor for your Clinical area which has an Advanced Life Support Emergency Trolley.

 Upon acceptance on a course, you will be given access to the CALHN ALS Instructors Program in Learning Central